March 29, 2021 - Braunschweig anti-cancer antibody in clinical trials in the USA: New Drug Grips Tumor Cells With Two Arms.

 The first patients with advanced tumors have been treated with the novel antibody-based drug M1231 in a clinical trial in the USA.
 It uses an invention of the Technical University of Braunschweig: The team of Professor Stefan Dübel, head of the Department of Biotechnology, discovered a human antibody that targets tumor cells and developed it over many years.
 This antibody is now part of a complex novel compound against difficult-to-treat cancers that is undergoing clinical testing by the pharmaceutical company Merck.

 The Department of Biotechnology is one of the divisions of the Institute for Biochemistry, Biotechnology and Bioinformatics.
 Founded in 1972, it was a key player in establishing biotechnology research in Braunschweig, and established the first dedicated Biotechnology curriculum at a german university.

-Today, with fundamental and applied research topics spanning a very broad range including molecular and cell biology, infection biology. intrabodies, biomarker and drug discovery, vaccine development, synthetic biology, in vitro evolution, biochemical engineering and process development, the Department is well-endowed to embark into the challenges of cutting egde biotechnology research of the future.
-A long list of successful technology transfers proves the significance of our research for society, by avoiding animal experiments for antibody generation and providing new ways to develop designer medications for the 21 century.
+Today, with fundamental and applied research topics spanning a very broad range including molecular and cell biology, infection biology. intrabodies, biomarker and drug discovery, vaccine development, synthetic biology, in vitro evolution, the Department is well-endowed to embark into the challenges of cutting egde biotechnology research of the future.
+A long list of successful technology transfers including developmet of clinical stage anti-cancer and anti-virus antibodies proves the significance of our research for society, further complemented by avoiding animal experiments for antibody generation and providing new ways to develop designer medications for the 21 century.